 "Very quickly, he and I were talking, and basically he told me the whole story," says Harrington.
 "He mentioned that he'd grown up wanting to be a clarinetist, and he studied at Julliard.
 When you start adding things up, Martin Luther King surrounded himself with musicians."

-Fast forward to a year ago, when Carnegie Hall invited Kronos Quartet to participate in a festival, The ’60s: The Years that Changed America, that takes place this week in New York.
+Fast forward to 2017, when Carnegie Hall invited Kronos Quartet to participate in a festival, The ’60s: The Years that Changed America.
 Harrington had been thinking of a way to tell the story of Martin Luther King, Jr. and Mahalia Jackson through music.
 Watkins, best known for his experimental duo Black Spirituals, turned out to be the perfect composer for the challenge.
 With his academic training and DIY approach, his work with Black Spirituals is acclaimed for channeling African-American legacies of music-as-resistance through visceral, emotive improvisation.

 After Harrington tapped him for the project, Watkins, too, became obsessed with that significant interaction between King and Mahalia Jackson.
 "What is it that Mahalia sensed at that moment?
 What kinds of skills or qualities does it take to have the instinct to know this timing?"
 Watkins says, snapping his fingers emphatically.
 "Timing is part of the art we do.
 And it's bigger than performance in this case.
 It's about the timing of our consciousness, so she's a really heavy person in that moment.
 That's the weight this piece is attempting to explore."